Arduinoid/phptek/talks/apis.md

 - add properties

 > **Example** Twilio in one of there API responses has a couple redundant fields that come back because they added new ones that were named more clearly
-> without droping the ild fileds that some one may depend on.
+> without droping the ild fields that some one may depend on.

 ### Resource concepts
-- **REST** should tie a resource to an endpoint or URI (not necessarly the code that gets the resource but the resource like "user")
+- **REST** should tie a resource to an endpoint or URI (not necessarily the code that gets the resource but the resource like "user")
     - you may have a v1 and a v2 that both accesses a user resource but one has more info or data available
 - you can put the version in the header if you want
 ```header